Qumulo/docs/azure-administrator-guide/getting-started/connecting-azure-native-qumulo-to-microsoft-entra-domain-services.md

 Microsoft Entra DS provides managed domain services such as Windows Domain Join, Group Policy, LDAP, and Kerberos authentication.
 You can connect your {{site.azure.qumuloOnAzureShort}} to standard Active Directory (on-premises AD or self-managed AD in the cloud) or to Microsoft Entra DS.

-For information about joining {{site.azure.qumuloOnAzureShort}} to standard AD, see [Join Your Qumulo Cluster to Active Directory](https://care.qumulo.com/hc/en-us/articles/115007276068) on Qumulo Care.

 For information about joining Microsoft Entra DS, see the following resources in the Microsoft Entra documentation.

   * [Tutorial: Configure virtual networking for a Microsoft Entra Domain Services managed domain](https://learn.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-configure-networking)